Shweta-creater/Rest3-component.md/Dummy api.md

  2-In second route I have used post method.A POST request is used to create a new entity.
 It can also be used to send data to the server, for example customer information, file upload, etc. using HTML forms.

+  3-We can use multiple route IDs in a CamelContext project.
+But it should be noted that the name of each route ID should be different.